1. Why are more and more people choosing IR heating?

 18. Why do you offer THERMOSUN energy-saving paint together with Sunlife IR panels?

 Because they complement each other perfectly.
 THERMOSUN is a special thermo-ceramic coating (paint) – a top-of-the-line product in terms of quality.
 It is designed to take make natural IR heat more efficient, thus achieving even better results in IR heating, and vice versa.
 Thermal comfort improves considerably with the help of this paint, and the unpleasant sensation of cold walls becomes a thing of the past.
 Therefore, you do not need to increase the temperature on the thermostat, and your heating costs are immediately decreased.

 19. How can I purchase your products?

 It is simple.
 Contact an authorised representative for SUNLIFE heating systems.
 Their specialists will schedule a meeting provide basic information.
-You can also arrange a meeting at the showroom in Mengeš near Ljubljana or Miklavž na Dravskem polju near Maribor, or in the gallery in Murska Sobota.
+You can also arrange a meeting at the showroom in Mengeš near Ljubljana or Miklavž na Dravskem polju near Maribor.
 After you check our products and decide on the purchase, you can make arrangements for the installation.
 The installation is usually completed within one to two days in average residential facilities.

 20. What is your warranty?

 The warranty depends on the product.
-For our best product, IR heating panel SUNLIFE, we offer the longest warranty in Europe – 12 years.
+For our best product, IR heating panel Sunlife, we offer the 15 years warranty.